How I Found Ideas for My Winning Harvard LLM Personal Statement, With Essay Sample: Part 1

 More importantly, moot courts offered a glimpse into an alternative reality.
 I began meeting people who had pursued their master of laws at prestigious universities and landed impressive jobs afterwards.
 They would casually ask me if I was considering the same path, as if it were a natural thing to do.
 Gradually, I started to believe that such opportunities were indeed accessible, even for someone with my background.
 Moot courts became a genuine means of upward social mobility, and you don’t get many of those where I come from.

-Actionable Guidelines for Your Essay Writing
+Actionable Guidelines for Your Personal Statements

 The way I described my journey may appear neat now, but the process of ideating and brainstorming for my personal statement was anything but tidy.
 It was truly chaotic.
 I accumulated a jumble of notes and insights over days, weeks, and even months.